mlatcl/internalprojects/_projects/accuracy-fairness-privacy-trade-off.md

 year: 2021
 title: "Automatic discovery of trade-off between accuracy, privacy and fairness for ML models"
 abstract: |-
-  When machine learning models are deployed to solve real world problems, they can often be trained on sensitive data, such as healthcare or financial records.
-Thus practitioners need to ensure fairness and privacy of training procedure.
-However in order to achieve certain privacy and fairness guarantees one normally needs to sacrifice accuracy of the model's predictions.
+  When machine learning models are deployed to solve real world problems, they are often trained on sensitive data, e.g. healthcare or financial records.
+Practitioners need to ensure fairness and privacy of the resulting model.
+Often privacy and fairness guarantees may only be achieved through sacrificing accuracy (as classically measured).
 Usually both privacy and fairness are set as fixed constraints, and the exact effect of such constraints on accuracy is unclear.
 This project proposes to develop a procedure of automatic discovery of the trade-off between these three metrics.
 layout: project
 categories:
 - mphil
+- prtiii
 month: 0
 supervisors:
 - given: Andrei